nusskylab/nusskylab/README.md

-nusskylab
+NUS Skylab
 ========================================================

 ### Introduction

-NUSSkylab is the project for managing Orbital programme in NUS.
-For more info about Orbital, see Introduction to Orbital.
+NUS Skylab is the project for managing Orbital programme in NUS.
+For more info about Orbital, see [Introduction to Orbital](https://github.com/nusskylab/nusskylab/blob/master/docs/orbital.md).

 ### Setup